-Teaching Assistant: Daniel Ossa Hernandez is the teaching assistant for this class.
-Daniel will hold an office hour once a week to help you with the material.
-During the first week of classes, I will send you more details about TA's office hours, location, etc. I strongly encourage you to come to the office hour as often as possible.
+Teaching Assistant: Ansel Schiavone is the teaching assistant for this class.
+The TA will hold an office hour once a week to help you with the material.
+During the first week of classes, I will send you more details about the office hours, location, etc. I strongly encourage you to come to the office hour as often as possible.
 You can also send me an email to set up an in-office appointment with me.
 I strongly urge you to use the available resources.

-Course Materials: From time to time some course materials (assignments, answer keys, etc.) will be posted on Canvas.
-I will also send you important emails about the class.
+Course Materials: From time to time some course materials will be posted on Canvas.
 It's your responsibility to check Canvas accordingly.
-I will, of course, try to alert you to such postings/notifications in the class.
+I will, of course, alert you to such postings.
+It is also your responsibility to read my class-related emails which will be sent to your registered email address via Canvas.